-Using first-principle numerical simulations of the lattice SU(3) gauge theory, we calculate the isothermal moment of inertia of the rigidly rotating gluon plasma.
-We find that the moment of inertia unexpectedly takes a negative value below the ``supervortical temperature'' $T_s = 1.50(10) T_c$, vanishes at $T = T_s$, and becomes a positive quantity at higher temperatures.
-The negative moment of inertia indicates a thermodynamic instability of rigid rotation.
-We derive the condition of thermodynamic stability of the vortical plasma and show how it relates to the scale anomaly and the magnetic gluon condensate.
-The rotational instability of gluon plasma shares a striking similarity with the rotational instabilities of spinning Kerr and Myers-Perry black holes.

-\paragraph{\bf Introduction.}
+\section{Introduction}

-The moment of inertia $I$ is a quantity that expresses the resistance of a physical body to angular acceleration around a certain axis.
-In thermodynamic equilibrium, all physical objects have positive moments of inertia implying that in order to achieve an angular acceleration, one needs to apply a torque~\cite{LL1}.
+In thermodynamic equilibrium, all physical objects have positive moments of inertia, implying that in order to set a static object into rotation, one needs to apply a torque~\cite{LL1}.
+While a negative moment of inertia is impossible in thermal equilibrium, this effect can be achieved in non-equilibrium, open systems.

-A negative moment of inertia of a body would imply that its acceleration generates a torque itself as if the physical body has a negative mass.
-Impossible in thermal equilibrium, this effect can be achieved in non-equilibrium, open systems.
-In mechanics, the realization of a $I<0$ system requires presence of an active component such as a motor~\cite{Lonar2022}.
+In mechanics, the realization of a $I<0$ system requires the presence of an active component such as a motor~\cite{Lonar2022}.
 In electronics, the relevant example is played by electrical negative-impedance converters identified as an active electric circuit with negative resistivity~\cite{Chen2002-wo}.
-A negative moment of inertia can also be realized in rotating Casimir systems associated with negative vacuum energy~\cite{Chernodub:2012ry,Chernodub:2012em,Flachi:2022hfj}.
-In addition, the negativity of isothermal moment of inertia can be achieved in thermodynamically unstable systems such as rotating black holes~\cite{Whiting1988,Prestidge2000,Reall2001,Monteiro_2009tc,Altamirano2014}.
+A negative moment of inertia can also be realized in rotating Casimir systems associated with negative vacuum energy~\cite{Chernodub:2012ry, Chernodub:2012em, Flachi:2022hfj}.
+In addition, the negativity of isothermal moment of inertia can be achieved in thermodynamically unstable systems such as rotating black holes~\cite{Whiting1988, Prestidge2000, Reall2001, Monteiro_2009tc, Altamirano2014}.

 In our paper, we show that the {\it rigidly} rotating gluon plasma possesses, in thermal equilibrium, a negative moment of inertia ($I < 0$) below the temperature